Motion#

 set robot position#

-The set robot position block sets the robot’s current position to specified values in millimeters (mm).
+The set robot position stack block changes the robot’s current x and y position to new values.

 set position stack block#